Skip to main content

 • Prometheus

-• Loki: Platform logs are exported to Cloud-Temple's S3 storage and integrated into Grafana.
+• Loki: platform logs are exported to Cloud-Temple S3 storage (et intégrés dans Grafana).

-• Harbor is a container registry that allows you to store your container images or Helm charts directly within the cluster.
-It performs vulnerability scanning on your images and supports digital signing.
-Harbor also enables synchronization with other registries. (https://goharbor.io/)
+• Harbor is a Container registry that allows you to store your container images or Helm charts directly in the cluster.
+It performs vulnerability scans on your images and can digitally sign them.
+Harbor also allows synchronization with other registries. (https://goharbor.io/)

-• OpenCost (https://github.com/opencost/opencost) is a FinOps tool for Kubernetes cost management.
-It enables fine-grained tracking of Kubernetes resource consumption and supports cost allocation by project/namespace.
+• OpenCost (https://github.com/opencost/opencost) is a cost management (Finops) tool for Kubernetes.
+It allows you to closely track Kubernetes resource consumption and perform chargeback by project/namespace.

-• Advanced security policies with Kyverno and Capsule:
+• Advanced security strategies with Kyverno and Capsule:

-• Kyverno (https://kyverno.io/) is a Kubernetes admission controller that enforces policies.
-It is essential for governance and security in Kubernetes environments.
+• Kyverno (https://kyverno.io/) is a Kubernetes admission controller that enables policy enforcement.
+It is an essential tool for governance and security in Kubernetes.

-• Capsule (https://projectcapsule.dev/) is a permission management tool that simplifies access control in Kubernetes.
-It introduces the concept of tenants, enabling centralized and delegated permissions across multiple namespaces.
-With Capsule, users of the Managed Kubernetes platform are granted access restricted only to their own namespaces.
+• Capsule (https://projectcapsule.dev/) is a permission management tool that simplifies rights management in Kubernetes.
+It introduces the concept of a tenant, which allows centralizing and delegating permissions across multiple namespaces.
+Through Capsule, users of the Managed Kubernetes platform therefore have restricted rights limited to their own namespaces.

-• Veeam Kasten (aka 'k10') is a solution for Kubernetes workload backup.
+• Veeam Kasten (aka 'k10') is a solution for backing up Kubernetes workloads.

-It enables full deployment backups: manifests, volumes, etc., to Cloud-Temple’s S3 object storage.
-Kasten uses Kanister to ensure application-consistent backups, such as for databases (https://docs.kasten.io/latest/usage/blueprints/).
+It allows backing up a complete deployment: manifests, volumes, etc... to Cloud-Temple S3 object storage.
+Kasten uses Kanister to enable consistent application backups, for example for databases (https://docs.kasten.io/latest/usage/blueprints/).

-• SSO Authentication with external OIDC Identity Providers (Microsoft Entra, FranceConnect, Okta, AWS IAM, Google, Salesforce, ...)
+• SSO Authentication with an External OIDC Identity Provider (Microsoft Entra, FranceConnect, Okta, AWS IAM, Google, Salesforce, ...)

 SLA & Support Information

-• Maintenance (MCO): Regular patching of Talos / Kubernetes / standard operators by MSP, without service interruption (rolling upgrade).
+• Maintenance (MCO) : regular patching of Talos / Kubernetes / standard operators by the MSP, without service interruption (rolling upgrade).

-Response and recovery times depend on the incident severity, according to the support matrix (P1 to P4).
+Response and recovery times depend on the incident severity, in accordance with the support matrix (P1 to P4).

 Versioning Policy & Lifecycle

 • Supported Kubernetes: N-2 (3 major releases per year, approximately every 4 months).
-Each release is officially supported for 12 months, ensuring a maximum Cloud Temple support window of ~16 months per version.
+Each release is officially supported for 12 months, ensuring a Cloud Temple support window of up to ~16 months per version.

-• Talos OS: aligned with stable Kubernetes releases.
+• Talos OS: aligned with stable Kubernetes versions.

-• Each branch is maintained for approximately 12 months (including security patches).
+• Each branch is maintained for approximately 12 months (security patches included).

-• Recommended upgrade frequency: 3 times per year, consistent with Kubernetes upgrades.
+• Recommended upgrade cadence: 3 times per year, aligned with Kubernetes upgrades.

-• Critical patches (CVE, kernel) are applied via rolling upgrade, without service interruption.
+• Critical patches (CVE, kernel) are applied via rolling upgrade, with no service interruption.

-• Standard Operators: updated within 90 days following stable release.
+• Standard operators: updated within 90 days of stable release.

 • Updates: